mehrdadzakershahrak/AI-Powered-Policy-builder/README.md

-# Smart Insurance Policy Creator using AI (Ruby on Rails Backend)
+# AI-Powered Policy Builder (Ruby on Rails Backend)

 ## 🧠 Overview
 A scalable backend system that creates personalized insurance policies using AI.
 The system integrates a Rails API with background job processing, PDF generation, and AI-powered policy drafting.